This post may contain affiliate links and I may earn a commission from qualifying purchases. Please read my disclosure policy.

 - 2 tablespoons wakame

-- Mix the ingredients of the filling except avocado, Reserve.
+- Mix the ingredients of the filling except for avocado, which you should keep for later.

-- Place a sheet of nori alga, on our mat (wrapped in cling film) and top place the rice sushi ditribuyéndo uniformly.
+- Place a sheet of nori algae, on our mat (wrapped in cling film) and top place the rice sushi uniformly.

 - We carefully take the nori leaf and turn it over the mat, so that the rice is down.